Oratory in pieces: the Fragments of Republican Roman Speech Università degli Studi di Torino, April 15th – 17th 2015

 Keynote speakers are Hans Beck, Alberto Cavarzere and Anthony Corbeill

-Further planned research meetings under the auspices of FRRO will take place in Turin (April 2015) and Glasgow (April/May 2016).
+A Further planned research meeting under the auspices of FRRO will take place in Glasgow (April/May 2016).

 Seventh Framework Programme